Ssruno/punching-nat-test-bed/benchmark-ipsec/README.md

-## Network with one (1) Nebula lighthouse and only one node
+## Network with one (1) VPN Server and only one node
 ![Net Diagram](../docs/experiment_01_nebula_v0.8-alpha.png  "Net Diagram")

 ### Description

-There is one lighthouse (lighthouse1) that is connected to the router.
+There is one VPN Sever called lighthouse1 that is connected to the router.
 Gateway A have a SNAT configured.
-Node a1 can reach the given Lighthouse without problems.
+Node a1 can reach the given VPN server.

 #### Run the experiment

-First you need to [install the base box image](../boxes/README.md "install the base box image"), then proceed with:
+First you need to [install the ipsec box image](../boxes/README.md "install the base box image"), then proceed with:

 	vagrant up